tarang1998/docker-k8s/README.md

             - Key Observations

-                - The EKS cluster is able to handle light load quite efficiently with the current configuration.
+                - The EKS cluster is able to handle light load quite efficiently with the current configuration without any failed request.
-                - The pod replicas for the front-end and the backend services remain the same during the load testing.
+                - The frontend service pods scale upto the max limit : 5 , to ensure the average pod cpu utilization is at 50m
                 - The error rate is at 0%
-                - The Throughput is 291.6 request/second
+                - The Throughput is 1408.7 request/second
-                - The average response time is 34 ms, min is 15 ms, max is 655 ms
+                - The average response time is 35 ms.
-                - The request latency varies from 15 ms - 655 ms
+                - The request latency varies from 14 ms - 764 ms
-                - 90% of the request recieved response within 41 ms, 95% within 47 ms, 99% within 91 ms
+                - 90% of the request recieved response within 44 ms, 95% within 48 ms, 99% within 71 ms

         - Heavy load (e.g., 200+ concurrent users).
-        - Test durations should be sufficient to gather meaningful data (e.g., 10 minutes per scenario).

     - Monitoring and Metrics Collection
         - Capture pod-level CPU and memory utilization during load testing.